BRUCEBINYE/SnailBaLLsp/README.md

 SnailBallsp uses RNA secondary structure embeddings of COI, 16S, H3, 18S, ITS1, and ITS2, which are extracted from the RNA foundation model ERNIE-RNA ([https://github.com/Bruce-ywj/ERNIE-RNA](https://github.com/Bruce-ywj/ERNIE-RNA)); and also used DNA barcoding embedding of COI extracted from the DNA barcoding foundation model BarcodeMAE ([https://github.com/bioscan-ml/BarcodeMAE](https://github.com/bioscan-ml/BarcodeMAE)).

 Please extract the embeddings of related barcoding types according to the guideline of the two methods.
-Here, we assume that you have successfully obtained embeddings from DNA barcoding sequences according the manuals of ERNIE-RNA ([https://github.com/Bruce-ywj/ERNIE-RNA](https://github.com/Bruce-ywj/ERNIE-RNA)) and BarcodeMAE ([https://github.com/bioscan-ml/BarcodeMAE](https://github.com/bioscan-ml/BarcodeMAE)).
+Here, we assume that you have successfully obtained embeddings of sequences according the manuals of ERNIE-RNA ([https://github.com/Bruce-ywj/ERNIE-RNA](https://github.com/Bruce-ywj/ERNIE-RNA)) and BarcodeMAE ([https://github.com/bioscan-ml/BarcodeMAE](https://github.com/bioscan-ml/BarcodeMAE)).

 These embeddings had been deposited in DYRAD [https://doi.org/10.5061/dryad.ttdz08m9c](https://doi.org/10.5061/dryad.ttdz08m9c).
-You can download embedding files an put them in the folder of `./SnailBaLLsp/` for directly using.
+You can download embedding files and put them in the folder `./SnailBaLLsp/` for directly using.

 ## Label

-The labels of species in multiple taxonomy levels for training in our model were also deposited in DYRAD [https://doi.org/10.5061/dryad.ttdz08m9c](https://doi.org/10.5061/dryad.ttdz08m9c).
+Labels in multiple taxonomy levels for training in our model were also deposited in DYRAD [https://doi.org/10.5061/dryad.ttdz08m9c](https://doi.org/10.5061/dryad.ttdz08m9c).
 We provided 6 taxonomy levels for every sequence of Gastropoda, including subclass, order, superfamily, family, genus, and species.
 The number of categories of each taxonomy level is as follows:

 Taxonomy level | Number of categories
 ---- | ----